Kakazablone/alx-system_engineering-devops/0x01-shell_permissions/README.md

-groups : prints all the groups the current user is part of sudo chown betty hello :changes the owner of the file hello to the user betty touch hello :Create an empty file called hello
+groups : prints all the groups the current user is part of sudo chown betty hello :changes the owner of the file hello to the user betty touch hello :Create an empty file called hello chown u+x hello : adds execute permission to the owner of the file hello.